ARIEL: Adversarial Graph Contrastive Learning: Acknowledgements

-\fi This work is supported by National Science Foundation under grant No. 1947135, DARPA HR001121C0165, Department of Homeland Security under Grant Award Number 17STQAC00001-03-03, NIFA award 2020-67021-32799 and Army Research Office (W911NF2110088).
-The content of the information in this document does not necessarily reflect the position or the policy of the Government, and no official endorsement should be inferred.
+This work is supported by NSF (1947135, 2134079, 2316233, and 2324770 ), the NSF Program on Fairness in AI in collaboration with Amazon (1939725), DARPA (HR001121C0165), NIFA (2020-67021-32799), DHS (17STQAC00001-07-00), ARO (W911NF2110088), the C3.ai Digital Transformation Institute, MIT-IBM Watson AI Lab, and IBM-Illinois Discovery Accelerator Institute.
+The content of the information in this document does not necessarily reflect the position or the policy of the Government or Amazon, and no official endorsement should be inferred.
 The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation here on.